architdate/PKHeX-Plugins/README.md

 - Right click the PKHeX-Plugins solution and choose `Rebuild All`.
 This should build the mod with the latest `PKHeX.Core` version so that it can be used with the latest commit of PKHeX

 ## Usage
-To use the plugins:
+To use the Plugins:
-- Create a folder called `plugins` in the same directory as PKHeX.exe
+- Create a folder called `Plugins` in the same directory as PKHeX.exe
-- Put the compiled plugins from this project in the `plugins` folder
+- Put the compiled Plugins from this project in the `Plugins` folder
 - Start PKHeX.
-- The plugins should be available for use in `Tools > Auto Legality Mod` drop-down menu.
+- The Plugins should be available for use in `Tools > Auto Legality Mod` drop-down menu.

 ## Support Server:
 Come join the dedicated Discord server for this mod!
 Ask questions, give suggestions, get help, or just hang out.
 Don't be shy, we don't bite: